fk506cni/position_fix/README.md

 (not implemented yet)

 sequential fixation.
 After one fixation, target fix image will be the reference in next fixation.

+file names are used as index of order of fixation.

+1st file in directory is 1st reference.

 ## sequential pair